sakilk130/50-days-of-javascript/README.md

 ## Day 2 - Random Hex Color Generator

 This is a simple random hex color generator.
 It generates a random hex color and displays it on the screen.
 It also displays the hex color code.

+## Day 3 - Random Number Generator

+This is a simple random number generator.
+It generates a random number between 1 and 10 and displays it on the screen.